2009 CollegeInsider.com Postseason Tournament

-The 16 selected teams were from a pool that were not invited to the 2009 NCAA Men's Division I Basketball Tournament or the 2009 National Invitation Tournament.
+The 16 selected teams were from a pool not invited to the 2009 NCAA Men's Division I Basketball Tournament or the 2009 National Invitation Tournament.

 The tournament began with first round games on March 17, 2009 and concluded with the championship game on March 31.

 Bracket

 Bracket is for visual purposes only.
 The CIT does not have a set bracket.